Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 The National Institute on Drug Abuse (NIDA) recommends behavioral treatments such as Cognitive Behavioral Therapy, Motivational Interviewing, and mindfulness as effective approaches to treating tobacco addiction.
 Tobacco addiction is treated in 4 ways: NRT, inhaler, medication, and psychological treatment options.

-Individuals with tobacco use disorder can also visit a doctor for prescribed medications.
-Some antidepressants and high-blood pressure drugs can perfectly help manage tobacco cravings.
-Some common medications for tobacco addiction are varenicline (Chantix) and Bupropion.
+Individuals with tobacco use disorder visit doctors for prescribed medications.
+Antidepressants and high blood pressure drugs help manage tobacco cravings effectively.
+Common medications for tobacco addiction include varenicline (Chantix) and bupropion.

 How Does Tobacco Addiction Affect Pregnancy And Childbirth?